-The coronavirus pandemic caused some turmoil in financial markets and there remains some uncertainty about the future performance.
-Although the risk of a global pandemic had not been specifically assessed, the Trustees believe that the mitigations already in place continue to enable the Trust to be in as reasonable a financial position as is possible in the circumstances.
+The coronavirus pandemic continued to cause some turmoil in financial markets and the war in Ukraine together with the rise in inflation has led to a climate of economic uncertainty.
+The Trustees believe that the mitigations already in place continue to enable the Trust to be in as reasonable a financial position as is possible in the circumstances.